 - How to communicate economic value evidence.

 This paper is the first of the Valuing Nature “Demystifying….”
 Series, and was funded as part of the Valuing Nature Programme.
 The five year, £6.5m Valuing Nature Programme aims to improve understanding of the value of nature both in economic and non-economic terms, and improve the use of these valuations in decision making.
-To do this, the Valuing Nature Programme will fund interdisciplinary research, and the Valuing Nature Network will build links between researchers and people who make decisions that affect nature in business, policy-making and in practice.
+To do this, the Valuing Nature Programme funds interdisciplinary research, and the Valuing Nature Network will build links between researchers and people who make decisions that affect nature in business, policy-making and in practice.

 The Valuing Nature Programme is funded by the Natural Environment Research Council, the Economic and Social Research Council, the Biotechnology and Biological Sciences Research Council, the Arts and Humanities Research Council and the Department for Environment, Food and Rural Affairs